WELCOMEThis is the official web site of the Psychological Clinical Science Accreditation System (PCSAS).

 PCSAS's first year, 2008, was devoted primarily to start-up activities: (a) establishing the essential infrastructure for inviting, accepting, and processing accreditation applications from eligible doctoral programs; (b) establishing positive working relationships with relevant entities; (c) building a solid fiscal foundation for effective and sustained operation; and (d) articulating the distinct mission, goals, principles, policies, procedures, and criteria that define PCSAS accreditation and make it unique.

 PCSAS started accepting applications for accreditation on June 1, 2009.
 Applications typically are reviewed twice a year--in May and December.
-To date, PCSAS has held 11 review sessions and has accredited 28 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
-The next Review Committee meeting will be held in December of 2015.
-Completed applications to be reviewed at the next meeting should be submitted by February 1, 2016.
+To date, PCSAS has held 11 review sessions and has accredited 29 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
+The next Review Committee meeting will be held in May of 2016.
+Completed applications to be reviewed at the May meeting should be submitted by February 1, 2016.